There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) formulate and express scientific ideas; (2) think critically about how to test evolutionary hypotheses; and (3) analyse and present ideas and data with care and clarity.
+Students are able to (1) formulate and express scientific ideas; (2) think critically about how to test evolutionary hypotheses; and (3) analyse and present ideas and data with clarity and accuracy..

-- Typically this unit is assessed in the following ways: (1) attendance at CEB meetings; (2) short peer-reviewed paper; and (3) seminar presentation.
+Indicative assessments in this unit are as follows: (1) attendance and contribution to CEB meetings; (2) short peer-reviewed paper; and (3) seminar presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Professor Jon Evans & Associate Professor Joe Tomkins

 - Unit rules